-Our Olympic Style Amateur Boxing Program is designed to help kids turn away from crime, drugs and gang involvement by encouraging them to D.R.I.F.T. towards success!
+Our Olympic Style Amateur Boxing Camp is designed to help kids turn away from crime, drugs and delinquent behavior by encouraging them to D.R.I.F.T. towards success!
 The basis of this program is character building.

 D.R.I.F.T. teaches the natural virtues of Devotion, Respect, Integrity, Fairness and Temperance, while Olympic Style Amateur Boxing helps combat childhood obesity by promoting physical fitness, emotional steadiness and self-confidence.
 In addition, boxing teaches young people the importance of being self-reliant so they can go on to become Champions in Life!